 The model form supports data processing related to multiple models such as one-to-one, one-to-many, and many-to-many.

-The users table and the profiles table are associated one-to-one with the profiles.user_id field
+table are associated one-to-one with the profiles.user_id

 users